turingschool/launch-curriculum/module4/lessons/Week1/STARInterviewTechnique.md

 Write a brief description of 6 stories you could tell in an interview.
 Try to have at least two that are "negative", or where the situation was not ideal and you had to overcome a challenge.

-Pull two different stories from your story collection and use them to answer the following interview questions.
-Write your answers in the first person as if you were saying them in an interview and follow the STAR technique.
+Pull two different stories from your story collection and use them to answer the following interview questions using the STAR technique.

 *Describe an example of how you have handled a stressful situation.*

 *What helps you do your best learning?
 What resources, environment, pace, team, etc?*

+You will then find a time to meet with a partner who will act as your interviewer.
+Record the responses you give in your mock interview using Loom or a Zoom recording.
+Your instructor will send out a list of partners.

-✅Send brief descriptions of your 6 stories and answers to the two interview questions in a Slack message to all instructors.
+✅Send brief descriptions of your 6 stories and your video answers to the two interview questions in a Slack message to all instructors.

 </section>